-Kudos Research is a leading specialist data-collection agency, providing international telephone and online market research globally from offices in London, UK.
+Kudos Research is a leading specialist data-collection agency, providing international telephone and online market research globally from offices in London, UK, and Berlin, Germany.
 We work for many of the world's leading business organisations and market research agencies, providing data which helps inform clients’ business strategy and focus in developing and improving products and services for their customers.

 The purpose of this policy is to give you a clear explanation about how we collect and use the personal information you provide to us and that we collect.
 We ensure that we use your information in accordance with all applicable laws concerning the protection of your personal information.